fedspendingtransparency/data-act-broker-backend/doc/permissions.md

 The agency admin can follow the instructions in the [IIQ User Guide](https://caia.treasury.gov/developers/IIQUserGuide/) ("*Manage User Access*" -> "*Approving/Denying User Access Requests*").

-Once approved, the agency user will be assigned the role shortly (at least several minutes).
+Once approved, it will take at least a few minutes for the assigned role to be added to the agency user by the system.

 #### Removing User Access